JaymzZh/useful-scripts/net/vs-plugins.md

-## Some Useful Plugins of Visual Studio
+## Some Useful Plugins of Visual Studio I used

 - **ReSharper** - The legendary .NET productivity tool.
 - **ClaudiaIDE** - change the background image of VS.